vovkroman/Algorithms/README.md

 ### Description

-*Algorithms is an framework inlcuding all algorithms and data structure + some extensions to embeded Swift Collection (see. below) that commonly used for iOS/Mac/tvOS development*.
+*Algorithms is a framework inlcuding all algorithms and data structures + some extensions for embedded Swift Collection (see. below) that commonly used for iOS/Mac/tvOS development.*.

 Besides that in scope of some algorithm investigation, performance tests have been measured (See.
 [Benchmarks](https://github.com/RoMaN16102012/Algorithms/tree/master#benchmarks)).